umarrxii/umarrxii/README.md

-Just going with the flow. open to learning new things, irrespectivevof field. like computer science.
+Just going with the flow. open to learning new things, irrespective of field. like computer science.